-All time-based projects (animation, video, motion arts, as well as documentation of all interactive works) must be delivered in full-length and utilize the standard opening and/or closing credits provided by the Department of Digital Arts.
+All time-based projects (animation, video, motion arts, as well as documentation of all interactive works) must be executed using the accepted settings outlined below and utilize the standard opening and/or closing credits provided by the Department of Digital Arts.

+a.
 Total Run Time.
 The total run time (TRT) for all time-based projects must not exceed four (4) minutes.
-If the TRT is exceeded, permission must be obtained from the Thesis Committee and an edited version of the final project (either a trailer or a short film version) must be submitted with the full-length project.
+In order to exceed this running time, permission must be obtained from the Thesis Committee and an edited version of the final project (either a trailer or a short film version) must be submitted with the full-length project.

+b.
 Settings.
-All time-based projects must be edited using the DV-NTSC settings specified below:
+All time-based projects must be edited using HDTV settings specified below: